Thomas E. Dewey: Appearance and knowledge

-Dewey grew his mustache when he was dating Frances, and because "she liked it, the mustache stayed, to delight cartoonists and dismay political advisers for 20 years."
+Dewey grew his mustache when he was dating Frances, and because "she liked it, the mustache stayed, to the delight of cartoonists and dismay of political advisers for 20 years."
 During the 1944 election campaign, Dewey suffered an unexpected blow when Alice Roosevelt Longworth was reported as having mocked Dewey as "the little man on the wedding cake", (Note: Longworth did not originate the witticism.
 Democratic Party operatives Isabel Kinnear Griffin and Helen Essary Murphy began circulating the remark, attributing it to Longworth to help it spread (Cordery, p.
 424).) alluding to his neat mustache and dapper dress.
 It was ridicule he could never shake.

 Dewey alienated former Republican president Herbert Hoover, who confided to a friend "Dewey has no inner reservoir of knowledge on which to draw for his thinking," elaborating that "A man couldn't wear a mustache like that without having it affect his mind."